Duemoo/duemoo.github.io/about.md

 <br />

 I am a B.S. student majoring in Electrical & Computer Engineering, and Biological Sciences at Seoul National University.
-I am particularly interested in natural language processing and artificial intelligence.
+I am particularly interested in natural language processing and neuro-symbolic AI.
 My research interests lie in understanding how knowledge representations can be encoded, transferred, and used for inference and reasoning.
 I believe that these understandings can lead us to achieve multimodality and explainability of AI models, which are crucial for safe and reliable AI.

 If you want to contact me, please send me an e-mail: [retapurayo@snu.ac.kr](mailto:retapurayo@snu.ac.kr)